jacobcamilleri/Analyzing-the-UX-of-a-Maltese-Utility-Provider---A-Text-Mining-Approach/README.md

 Participants prominently mentioned the word ‘service’ when describing their user journey from the initial application process, customer support and the final meter reading service.

-Whilst bigram frequency analysis revealed that ‘filling forms’ and ‘customer support’ were integral to the user journey, trigram frequency analysis provided deeper insights into the level of user satisfaction:
+Whilst bigram frequency analysis revealed that ‘filling forms’ and ‘customer care’ were integral to the user journey, trigram frequency analysis provided deeper insights into the level of user satisfaction:

 4 trigrams related to performing archaic procedures during the application process 3 trigrams related to lengthy duration of the application process 3 trigrams related to customer care issues
-1 trigrams related to the lack of visibility of system status
+1 trigram related to the lack of visibility of system status 1 trigram related to changing utilities to a new homeowner

 **User Needs Assessments: Topic Modelling**